richardstartin/richardstartin.github.io/_posts/2022-03-27-range-counts.md

 </div>

 However, I am fairly certain that no analytical database written in Java implements counting over predicates like this.
-This is because fusing the predicate and the fusing of the predicates with aggregation is hostile to modularity (though generating code specialised to the problem is a good option if the implementation needs to be both fast and modular).
+This is because fusing the predicate with aggregation is hostile to modularity, though generating code specialised to the problem is a good option if the implementation needs to be both fast and modular.
-It also won't work with arbitrary numbers of predicates and needs to be padded to the next power of 2 so an matching result can be shifted down to one or zero.
+It also won't work with arbitrary numbers of predicates and needs to be padded to the next power of 2 so a matching result can be shifted down to one or zero in order to avoid integer division.
-If the JIT compiler were godlike and it could inline the predicate evaluation into the count operator I imagine it could transform modular code into this form, but it would probably get it wrong as often as it gets it right.
+If the JIT compiler were smarter and could inline the predicate evaluation into the count operator, I imagine it could transform modular code into this form, but it would probably get it wrong as often as it gets it right.
 So this is probably an artificially good result, but it is the best so far.

 <div class="table-holder" markdown="block">